MyunghwanLee88/Hole-Opportunity-Position-HOP/README.md

 - 🔵 **Hole-entering** — entities that occupy existing structural holes
 - ⚪ **Non-hole** — entities situated in densely connected regions without brokerage advantage

 We validate HOP through a systematic analysis of IPO outcomes using U.S. public firm panel data.
+This repository includes a subset of the data used in the paper, covering the period from 1997 to 2020.

 ---